 “Our meals are prepared in USDA kitchens, where each recipe is gently cooked at low temperatures according to USDA-facility standards.
 They’re then quickly frozen (never deep frozen!) for safe shipping and your storage convenience.
 Since we package and deliver your meals on a convenient subscription, your food is truly made fresh and never contains preservatives which allow kibble to sit on a shelf for years at a time.”

 Dog parents are no strangers to good ol’ poop talk.
 Truly, if you want to know how healthy your dog is, pay attention to the frequency, color, texture, and smell of their poop (but please don’t bend down and deliberately sniff dog poop … that’s just weird!).

-When I was feeding kibble, my poodle, Gigi, would poop every time I let her outside.
+When I was feeding kibble, my poodle, Gigi, would leave behind a very large poop every time I let her outside.
 Yes, every time!
 Since changing to fresh food, though, she poops way less.
 Maybe twice a day.

 Gigi and Diego’s poops are also smaller, firmer, and more consistent in color.
 Plus, Diego used to make really stinky ones (like, he should be ashamed of himself they were so stinky!).
 But, now, picking up his doo-doo is way more pleasant!

 Shinier Coat and Healthier Skin